 “Bande à part (Band of Outsiders)” is a 1964 French drama film about a tragicomedy about two men and a woman who conspire to commit a robbery.
-An entertaining film fusing a romantic story of a love triangle with crime drama in the film noir style.

 The screenplay is an adaptation of the 1958 crime novel “Fools’ Gold” by Dolores Hitchens.

 In Paris in winter, a young woman named Odile (Anna Karina) meets a man named Franz (Sami Frey) in an English language class.
 Both Franz and his friend Arthur (Claude Brasseur) try to seduce Odile.
 Odile becomes more attracted to Arthur, who is a rude and greedy man, than Franz, who is a gentle man.

 Odile tells Franz that there is a great deal of money stashed in the villa where she lives with her aunt Victoria and a man named Stoltz in Joinville, a Parisian suburb.

 Arthur and Franz plan to steal the money from Odile’s villa.
 Odile also takes part in the plan.